 - The Family Educational Rights and Privacy Act (FERPA) of 1974 protects the privacy of student records.
 In addition to the normal protections provided by this law, students may specifically request an additional level of privacy called a FERPA Block.

 - Student Handbook, Family Educational Rights and Privacy Act (FERPA)

 Students receive an email from Harvard Kennedy School that includes voter information.
-Paper voter registration forms are available in the HKS Office of Student Financial Services.
+Paper voter registration forms are available in the HKS Office of Admissions & Financial Aid.